 African contributions to Civilization since the age of African Aniquity can be found in Science, Mathematics and Culture which show the Historical relationship between Africa and Civilization in the world before the Slave Trade and Colonisation.

 Civilization is defined as the ‘process by which a society or place reaches an advanced stage of social and cultural development and organization’.

-We can see the connection between Africa and Civilization in these 10 African contributions to Civilization:
+We can see the connection between Africa and Civilization in these 10 African contributions to world Civilization:

 Number 1 – Populating The Planet